Sizewell C nuclear power station: Opposition groups

 Groups that opposed the construction of the plant include Together Against Sizewell C (TASC) and Stop Sizewell C.

 TASC sought a judicial review of the East Suffolk Council's decision to grant planning permission in September 2019 for preparatory works on the site, which would involve the felling of 229 trees as well as the demolition of buildings on the Sizewell B site.
 The group claimed that the decision was unlawful and that proper investigations into the potential scale of environmental damage had not occurred.
-The bid to block the works were brought forwards by a local resident, Joan Girling, on behalf of TASC to the High Court.
+The bid to block the works was brought to the High Court on behalf of TASC by a local resident and former Labour Suffolk county councillor, Joan Girling.
 The court heard the case on 8 September 2020, and ruled that the habitat loss would be "minor" and "not significant".
 Mr Justice Holgate rejected the attempt to block the works, and said that he "did not accept East Suffolk Council acted irrationally".

 An EDF spokesperson responded to the rulings by saying that "The judge acknowledged the robust nature of the report provided by East Suffolk Council regarding the environmental impact of the work.
 The report, which was informed by the council arboriculturist, found that the majority (73%) of the 229 trees that need to be removed from Coronation Wood are low quality plantation wood with a limited life expectancy and limited amenity value.
 It was judged that this loss would be 'balanced' by the planting of over 2,500 juvenile woodland trees, including a mixture of broadleaf and coniferous species appropriate for the prevailing soil and coastal conditions."

 On 6 October 2020, TASC and the Stop Sizewell C group delivered a petition with over 10,400 signatures to Downing Street, the Treasury and the Department of Business, Energy and Industrial Strategy, calling for the government to stop Sizewell C as the plans would be costly, risky and would not positively contribute to net zero until 2040.

-Stop Sizewell C is the campaign name of Theberton and Eastbridge Action Group (TEAGS).
+Stop Sizewell C is the campaign name of Theberton and Eastbridge Action Group on Sizewell (TEAGS).
 TEAGS was formed in 2013 by representatives of the Suffolk parish of Theberton and Eastbridge, which neighbours the proposed Sizewell C construction site, in order to give a voice to the community.
 TEAGS did not initially oppose Sizewell C, but after eight years of engagement with EDF and other stakeholders, the group changed its name to Stop Sizewell C.

+In December 2023, the Court of Appeal ruled that the Government's decision to approve the site was lawful, following a challenge from TASC which argued that the site would cause 'irreparable damage' to the Suffolk coast.

+In May 2024, after an appeal by TASC, the Supreme Court refused to review the Court of Appeal decision as "the application does not raise an arguable point of law".

+In December 2024 the High Court ruled that the challenge filed by TEAGS/Stop Sizewell C had "no chance of success" and was "totally without merit".